nmanhit/images-management/readme.md

 ### Change config for application
 * You have to find config.example.ts file on root project and rename to config.ts
-* 2 special variable config must be change:
+* 1 special variable config must be change:
-	* API_TOKEN
 	* ROOT_ID